PortalTelemedicina/fullstack-test/README.md

 ## Web Client Technical Requisites
 The front-end must be separated from the Web API Solution and you are free to choose the tools used in the implementation
+- Your HTML and CSS will be checked within the following implementation:

 > 1. Account
 >  * `Register` - The user must be able to register account